Background

 Proceeding Foundations

-The major focus of this proceeding is the development of a successor to existing NEM 2.0 tariffs pursuant to the requirements of California Assembly Bill (AB) 327 (2013, Perea).
-The proceeding's scope also includes the review and potential modification of all NEM tariff schedules, and issues related to consumer protection.
+The major focus of this proceeding was the development of a successor to existing NEM 2.0 tariffs pursuant to the requirements of California Assembly Bill (AB) 327 (2013, Perea).
+The proceeding's scope also included the review and potential modification of all NEM tariff schedules, and issues related to consumer protection.

 • An Order Instituting Rulemaking to revisit the existing NEM tariffs was adopted in August 2020.